Organic Mattress Facts:

 When buying a mattress, it’s vital to choose an organic mattress that is made only with non-toxic materials.
 You may assume that if it’s an organic mattress it must also be non-toxic, but that’s not always the case.
 Organic mattresses can contain fire retardant chemicals and other unsafe materials.

-It’s important to avoid spending a lot of money on a mattress that is called “organic” without learning about the toxicity of materials involved.
+Before you spend a lot of money on a mattress that is called “organic”, you might want to learn about all the materials involved.

 What’s in a typical mattress?

 Most mattresses are made with polyurethane foam as the filling material.
-It is made from petroleum and is highly flammable.
-It contains chemical additives and flame retardants.
+This is made from petroleum and is highly flammable.
+Polyurethane foam contains chemical additives and because it’s flammable, flame retardants are used in the foam or as barriers around the foam.
 Foam breaks down over time into small particles, which can become airborne.
 Possible health effects can include cardiac arrhythmias, breathlessness, chest discomfort, irritation of mucous membranes, coughing, asthma-like reactions, blurred vision, headaches, dizziness, weakness, and fatigue.
 Memory foam can even be worse since it contains even more potentially harmful chemicals.

-Mattress surfaces or coverings are typically made with synthetic materials that can also add to the chemical mix.
+Mattress surfaces or coverings are typically made with synthetic materials that can also have added chemicals or flame retardants.

 What are the best organic mattress materials?